-Join Judy Steiner-Williams for an in-depth discussion in this video Supporting depth, part of Writing Research Papers.
+Join Judy Steiner-Williams for an in-depth discussion in this video Supporting depth, part of Writing a Research Paper.

 - Understanding the different types of research papers